 Ride One with Backshop Bikes – Antigua Backyard Rides

-Our first ride was on three locations in the villages of Sta Tomas and Sta Lucia just 15 minutes drive from Antigua.
-Our ride was on the Lecheria, La Pinada and another zone being scoped out by Pablo Jose called the Labyrinth where we were able to finish our ride by cruising back into Antigua and our hostel.
-PJ and Humber form the core of a group called [L=https://www.facebook.com/RaptorsTeamGt/]Team Mountain Raptors[/L] who do a lot of trail-clearing and maintenance in the area so consequently know the area exceptionally well.
+Our first ride was on three trails just outside Antigua in the villages of Sta Tomas and Sta Lucia..
+We rode Lecheria Trail off a place called Hobbitenango, La Pinada a popular downhill trail near Antigua and another zone being scoped out by Pablo Jose where we were able to finish our ride by cruising back into Antigua and our Hostel.

-Lecheria was a classic Latin American trail using old Mayan routes that connect the fields and towns.
+Lecheria was a classic Latin American trail using old Mayan trails that connect the fields and towns.
 Characterized by deep trenches that have been bermed and dotted with jumps, these features are unique to ride!
-Pinada has had more work on it to make it more mountain bike specific including little hits, berms, bridges and lots and lots of clearing.
+Pinada has had more work on it to make it more mountain bike specific.
 While the trails are still shared by the locals, Pinada has a mountain biking feel to it.
-The Labyrinth is an area that is aptly named and had the most jungle-like feel to it being the area most apart from rural fields or trails and reclaimed by PJ from the jungle painstakingly by machete.
+They were all blasts to ride.

 Our shuttle truck and start of the first trail